iamcanadian1973/advanced-excerpt/readme.txt

 1. It can keep HTML markup in the excerpt (and you get to choose which tags are included)
 2. It trims the excerpt to a given length using either character count or word count
-3. You can customise the excerpt length and the ellipsis character that will be used when trimming
+3. You can customize the excerpt length and the ellipsis character that will be used when trimming
 4. A read-more link can be added automatically
 4. The excerpt length is *real* (everything belonging to HTML tags is not counted)
 5. Can ignore custom excerpts and use the generated one instead